iCliniq Logo

 Patient's Query

 He was very weak almost one month ago and did not like to eat anything.
-Now, he is able to eat regularly, but cannot walk for even a half kilometer and feels very tired.
-His BP has become high like 180/80 mmHg.
-He has no joint pain and there is no history of cardiac problem, diabetes, etc. But, he is hypotensive.
+Now, he is able to eat regularly, but cannot walk for even half a kilometer and feels very tired.
+His BP has become high, like 180/80 mmHg.
+He has no joint pain, and there is no history of cardiac problems, diabetes, etc. But he is hypotensive.
 I have attached the reports for your perusal.

 Hello,